 In cases of unstoppable bleeding (hemorrhage), severe breathing difficulty, shortness of breath, or symptoms suggestive of a stroke (weakness on one side or difficulty speaking, for example), prompt evaluation by a physician or an immediate visit to the emergency room is advised.

-People with polycythemia are typically seen routinely based on the recommendation of the treating doctor.
+People with polycythemia are seen routinely based on the recommendation of the treating doctor.
 Commonly these patients are seen by their primary care physicians, internists, lung doctors (pulmonologists), or blood specialists (hematology oncology).

 How is polycythemia diagnosed?

 Polycythemia may be diagnosed incidentally on routine blood work.
 Hemoglobin, hematocrit, and red blood cell concentration are typically found on a complete blood count (CBC).
 Repeating the laboratory tests (blood work) to confirm the diagnosis is usually advised to rule out possible laboratory or drawing errors.

 More importantly, the cause of polycythemia needs to be determined.
 Medical history and physical examination are important components of the evaluation of polycythemia.
 The history usually includes questions about smoking history, living at high altitudes for extended periods, breathing difficulties, sleep disturbances, or chronic cough.
 Other parts of the history may focus on a prior diagnosis of lung disease, heart disease, kidney or liver cancer, bleeding or clotting problems.

 A complete physical examination including the assessment of body habitus (stature), vital signs, oxygen saturation, heart and lung exams, and evaluating for an enlarged spleen (splenomegaly) are essential in the evaluation of people with polycythemia.